A Streetcar Named Marge: Animation

 "A Streetcar Named Marge" posed a challenge to the show's animation directors.
 The episode contains many long set pieces, especially during the third and final act, which includes the end of the Maggie subplot and the performance of the musical.
 Several scenes required the animators to draw dozens of background characters.
 Rich Moore, the head director, initially feared the episode would not be completed in time.
-David Silverman, the supervising director, also had doubts; according to Martin, Moore sent back a cartoon of himself reading the script with his eyes popping out, and his jaw dropped.
+David Silverman, the supervising director, also had doubts; according to Martin, Silverman sent back a cartoon of himself reading the script with his eyes popping out, and his jaw dropped.
 Producer Al Jean said that Moore "worked himself to death" to produce the episode's most elaborate sequences.

 A number of scenes that appeared in the storyboard and animatic were reordered or dropped altogether in the final version of the episode.
 Much of the Maggie subplot, for example, was modified before the episode aired.
 A scene in which the babies lock Ms. Sinclair in her office is missing from the final version of the episode.

-This was the last episode of the series to be animated by Klasky Csupo.
+However, this scene was later shown on the season 4 DVD, namely the portion which showed the episode in storyboard form.

 Voice acting

-All the main Simpsons cast members lent their voices to the episode, along with semi-regulars Maggie Roswell and Phil Hartman.
+All the main Simpsons cast members lent their voices to the episode, along with semi-regular Maggie Roswell and recurring guest star Phil Hartman.
 Assistant producer Lona Williams also had a minor speaking role.

 Comedian Jon Lovitz, who played Llewellyn Sinclair and Ms. Sinclair, made his fourth guest appearance on The Simpsons; he had previously voiced characters in "The Way We Was", "Brush with Greatness", and "Homer Defined".
 Lovitz later worked with Al Jean and Mike Reiss in the animated sitcom The Critic, and returned to The Simpsons for the episodes "A Star Is Burns", "Hurricane Neddy", "Half-Decent Proposal", "The Ziff Who Came to Dinner" and "Homerazzi".
 In 2006, Lovitz was named the eighth-best Simpsons guest star by IGN.

 Cultural references

-Though Oh, Streetcar! is based on A Streetcar Named Desire, the title of the musical alludes to the theatrical revue Oh!
+Though Oh!
+Streetcar! is based on A Streetcar Named Desire, the title of the musical alludes to the theatrical revue Oh!
 Calcutta!
-Besides Blanche and Stanley, characters from A Streetcar Named Desire who appear in Oh, Streetcar! include Stella (played by Helen Lovejoy), the Young Collector (played by Apu Nahasapeemapetilon), Mitch (played by Lionel Hutz), the Doctor (played by Chief Wiggum), Steve (played by Jasper Beardley, although Apu originally said he was playing Steve), and Pablo (originally played by Otto Mann but taken over by Llewellyn prior to curtain).
+Besides Blanche and Stanley, characters from A Streetcar Named Desire who appear in Oh!
+Streetcar! include Stella (played by Helen Lovejoy), the Young Collector (played by Apu Nahasapeemapetilon), Mitch (played by Lionel Hutz), the Doctor (played by Chief Wiggum), Steve (played by Jasper Beardley, although Apu originally said he was playing Steve), and Pablo (originally played by Otto Mann but taken over by Llewellyn prior to curtain).
 The musical's closing song, "Kindness of Strangers", is a reference to Blanche's last line in the original play: "I have always depended on the kindness of strangers."
-However, the song is very cheery in tone, intentionally missing the point of Blanche's line, which is meant by the playwright Tennessee Williams to be ironic.
+However, the song is very cheery in tone, intentionally missing the point of Blanche's line, which is meant by Tennessee Williams to be ironic.